-MISS IS08 (3) Gospel, Culture and Systems Change
+MISS IS08 (3) Culture and Systems Change

-No experience of Christianity has been more culturally damaging than that experienced by Indigenous peoples.
-Through process of decolonization and indigenization this course will examine how Indigenous people live a biblically informed Christian faith in the context of Indigenous cultures.
-Special attention will be paid to contemporary actions within the concept of retraditionaliztion that can be taken as the means of engaging culture as followers of the Jesus Way.
+- The experience of Christianity has often been culturally disastrous for Indigenous peoples.

+Through the process of decolonization and indigenization this course will examine how Indigenous people live a biblically informed Christian faith in the context of Indigenous cultures.
+Perceptions from various disciplines will be sifted for insights to inform followers of the Jesus Way toward constructive action as change agents.

-NEWT IS03 (3) New Testament Theology and History
+NEWT IS03 (3) New Testament Foundations